 If they could find a scam almost 10 years ago I trust those noble watchdogs to find it today with the largest US poker site there is.

-Ignition Poker being rigged simply doesn’t makes sense
+Ignition Casino being rigged simply doesn’t makes sense

 In short, no, I believe the chances of that being possible are very slim to none simply because it doesn’t really make sense.